antaldaniel/sr_website/content/authors/istvan/_index.md

 - Team
 ---

-Istvan is an experienced management consultant who works with advanced data analytics particularly in the energy sector and in macroeconomics.
-He is a contributor to the [regions package](publication/regions_2020/).
+Istvan has experience in macroeconomics, corporate advisory and using data science to reveal information hidden in the data.
+He has experience with working for large corporations as well as being an independent consultant.
+He is a contributor to the [regions package](publication/regions_2020/) that we use for the creation of sub-national indicators and data panels.